 Students leaving the College are requested to complete an exit interview form.
-This questionnaire will provide useful information to the College regarding the quality of programs, instructional equipment, and our services, as well as student employment information.
-Before leaving the College, the student should obtain an exit interview form (hard copy or electronic) from the Student Services Office or from the instructor.
-Students must complete an exit interview form upon completion of their training program to meet graduation requirements.
+This questionnaire will provide useful information to the College regarding the quality of programs, instructional equipment, our services, and student employment information.
+Before leaving the College, the student should obtain an exit interview form (hard copy or electronic) from the Student Services Office or the instructor.